mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 # Using SASS in ASP.NET Core, including Blazor

+> Note: This articles was updated in December 2021 to reflect changes to how Sass is transpiled.
+As [LibSass is now depreciated](https://sass-lang.com/blog/libsass-is-deprecated), this article now uses a Dart Sass implementation.

 [Sass](https://sass-lang.com/) is a css-preprocessor that allows us to create stylesheets for web applications using mixins, variables, functions, and nested rules.
 These SASS files are then compiled into standard css files for our use.
 What is nice, ASP.NET Core and Blazor can integrate Sass into the build process.
 This allows us to write our stylesheets in sass first or even import and modify existing frameworks.
 Today, we are going to use sass to import the Bulma library and change the primary color with just a few lines of code.

 A few things are necessary: